 How Syniverse complies with EU data protection laws

-Syniverse provides this document to answer the most frequently asked questions that our customers ask about the General Data Protection Regulation (GDPR).
+Syniverse provides this information to answer the most frequently asked questions that our customers ask about the General Data Protection Regulation (GDPR).
 It does not, and is not intended to, confer legal advice.
 You should always speak to your own, independent legal advisers to understand your legal responsibilities under the GDPR.

-This document is organized in two sections.
+This information is organized in two sections.
 The first section provides an overview of the data protection law that applies to Syniverse, and the second provides a description of Syniverse's data processing operations and how the company complies with applicable data protection law.

 Data Protection Law